Key Issues in Chicken Farming

 About chickens bred for meat

-Around 120 million chickens are slaughtered every year in New Zealand, and approximately two million die or are culled in the sheds during the six-week rearing process.
+Around 120 million chickens are slaughtered every year in New Zealand, and approximately two million die or are culled in the sheds during the five to six-week rearing process.
 This makes chickens the most commonly consumed land animal.

 Chickens bred for meat, (called ‘broilers’ by the industry), have probably the worst lives of any farmed animal and as the number of individuals involved is so high, this means huge animal suffering.